cfernandesFEUP/GEARpie/README.md

 GEARpie requires Python 3 with the following libraries:

-- scipy (which includes numpy and matplotlib) -- install with "pip install scipy"
+- scipy, numpy and matplotlib -- install with "pip install scipy", "pip install numpy" and "pip install matplotlib"
 - gmsh API -- install with "pip install gmsh"

 ## How to use